learning-zone/python-basics/README.md

 Python provides us with a range of ways and methods to work with a Counter.
 Read Python Counter.

-Q.10.
-What is NumPy?
+## Q. What is NumPy?
 Is it better than a list?
 Python Programming Interview Questions - Numpy vs List

 Python Programming Interview Questions – Numpy vs List